dorianstipic/Covid-19-Dynamical-Networks/README.md

 # Covid-19-Dynamical-Networks
 This repo contains (old) codes and experiments regarding the scientific paper [Effects of quarantine disobedience and mobility restrictions on COVID-19 pandemic waves in dynamical networks](https://www.sciencedirect.com/science/article/pii/S0960077921005543) co-authored with my friend Mislav Bradač and two dear professors Tomislav Lipić and Boris Podobnik.

 There is also an earlier and simpler version of the paper completely in Croatian, of which I am the sole author.
-[Scenario analysis of the COVID-19 pandemic with graph simulations](https://drive.google.com/file/d/1EzaToeRD-5ksVCNBZd3sZklBeo3JKGSY/view?usp=sharing)
+[Scenario analysis of the COVID-19 pandemic with graph simulations](https://drive.google.com/file/d/1EzaToeRD-5ksVCNBZd3sZklBeo3JKGSY/view?usp=sharing).

 ### Model Description
 We proposed a plausible explanation of pandemic waves caused by changes in mobility restrictions and quarantine disobedience.
-The model parameters were determined using empirical data from medical sources.
-Three parameters were left free
+The majority of the model parameters were determined using empirical data from medical sources.
+For simulation purposes the model was left with three (3) free parameters:

 | Parameter | Description |